SamuelMiller413/SamuelMiller/README.md

 <br />
 <br />
 <br />
-**Please feel free to use this one as a template!
-Thanks to [Nassos Anagnostopoulos](https://github.com/nassosanagn) for the ReadMe template I built from.**
+**Please feel free to use this ReadMe as a template!
+Thanks to [Nassos Anagnostopoulos](https://github.com/nassosanagn) for the template I built from.**

 ---